wso2/docs-apk/en/docs/setup/production-deployment-guideline.md

 ## Choose the correct deployment pattern

-Please refer this [document](deployment-patterns.md) on how to choose the correct pattern for you environment.
+Please refer this [document](deployment/deployment-patterns-overview.md) on how to choose the correct pattern for you

 ## Change the hostnames and vhosts